jockmac22/simple_ssh/README.md

 they don't already have a predefined function), so you can use dot-notation to execute commands together as a pipeline.

-This example will return a list of application currently running under Ruby:
+This example will return a list of applications currently running with Ruby:
 ```ruby
 SimpleSsh.pipe.
   ps("-ax").